utothewu/mathematics/README.md

 # mathematics
 mathematics work sharing

+this can be used to sync and backup important work within groups and between personal and computer lab computers

 [discord](https://discord.gg/SjrFFMhBFW)

 There should be a directory for every class, eventually.
 If you don't see yours, add one.